Information for Instructors at PHS

 The easiest way to communicate with your class is to post an Announcement at the top of your Class Home Page and then click the icon to email that announcement to all your students plus their parents and guardians.

 (To clarify: If the co-op cancels all classes, then our co-op’s Lead Volunteers are the ones responsible for that communication.

 All classes take place at Faith United Methodist Church, 2708 33rd Ave NE, Saint Anthony Village, MN 55418.
 Faith UMC is on 33rd Ave between Stinson Blvd and Silver Lake Rd.

-Because Saint Anthony Village shares the 55418 ZIP Code and Post Office with northeast Minneapolis, the address for Faith UMC will sometimes come up as in Minneapolis rather than as in Saint Anthony Village.
+Saint Anthony Village (SAV) is a small first-ring suburb surrounded by northeast Minneapolis, Roseville, New Brighton, and Columbia Heights.
+SAV is unique in that two-thirds of the city is located in Hennepin County while one-third is located in Ramsey County.
+Faith UMC is in Hennepin County.
+Because Saint Anthony Village shares the 55418 ZIP Code and Post Office with northeast Minneapolis, the address for Faith UMC will often come up as in Minneapolis rather than as in Saint Anthony Village.

-The fellowship hall is generally reserved for classes needing space for significant student movement (fencing, dancing, acting, etc.).
+The Fellowship Hall is generally reserved for courses needing space for significant student movement (fencing, dancing, theater, etc.).

 Two of the five regular classrooms have a sink.

-One classroom has an electric stove in addition to its sink.
+One classroom has an electric stovetop and oven in addition to its sink.

 All but one classroom has a whiteboard, but we have a portable whiteboard for use in that room.
 The kitchen does not have a whiteboard.
-The fellowship hall does.
-PHS supplies markers and cleaner.
+The Fellowship Hall does.
+PHS supplies dry erase markers and cleaner.

 Tables are standard plastic-topped 6x2½-foot banquet tables.
 Depending on the preferred room layout and tabletop space needed by students, tables can seat between 2 to 6 students.